Man charged with murder after teenager fatally stabbed in Lancashire

 Aspiring car mechanic Dylan Bragger, 15, was killed in Skelmersdale, about six miles west of Wigan, on Thursday night.

-Felipe Figueiredo, 28, of Birleywood, Skelmersdale, has been charged with murder and is due to appear at Preston Magistrates’ Court on Saturday, Lancashire Constabulary said.
+Felipe Figueiredo, 28, of Birleywood, Skelmersdale, has been charged with murder, Lancashire Constabulary said.

+He appeared at Preston Magistrates’ Court on Saturday and is next due to appear at Preston Crown Court on Tuesday.

 Officers were called at around 9pm on Thursday to Digmoor Road following a report a teenage boy had been stabbed.